softwaremill/react-use-promise-matcher/README.md

     return result.match({
         Idle: () => <></>,
         Loading: () => <span>I say "echo!"</span>,
-        Rejected: (err) => <span>Ups, something went wrong!
+        Rejected: (err) => <span>Oops, something went wrong!
 Error: {err}</span>,
         Resolved: (echoResponse) => <span>Echo says "{echoResponse}"</span>,
     });
 };
 ```

 The hook accepts a function that returns a `Promise`, as simple as that.
 The type parameter defines the type of data wrapped by the `Promise`.
-It returns a `load` function which simply calls the function provided as an argument within the hook and a `result` object that represents the result of the asynchronous operation and let's us match its states.
+It returns a `load` function which simply calls the function provided as an argument within the hook and a `result` object that represents the result of the asynchronous operation and lets us match its states.

-#### Auto-resolving the promise on component mount
+#### Auto-resolving the Promise on component mount

 We could also skip the `load` function call in the `useEffect` hook and tell `usePromise` to automatically start resolving by passing a second argument to the hook with some configuration: